Adsorption of volatiles on dust grains in protoplanetary disks: Ab-initio adsorption energy calculations

 When substrate surface coverage fractions become non-negligible, interactions between adsorbates may play a crucial role in modifying their kinetic behaviors.
 The vdW interactions and hydrogen bonds between adjacent molecules increase the barriers for desorption and hopping, with intensity dependent on both the numbers and types of neighbors.
 These effects are quantified through numerical experiments based on amorphous carbon substrates.
-The interaction energy is measured through the following procedures: (1) the adsorbate and its neighbors are placed above the substrate, and ionic configurations are evolved with DFT until stress relaxation, after which the total energy of the relaxed system is evaluated; (2) the adsorbate of interest is moved sufficiently far from the substrate ($\Delta z \gtrsim 10~\ang$), and configurations of all remaining atoms are relaxed to reevaluate the total energy.

-Energy differences between these steps yielded the ``neighbor-enhanced'' total binding energy.
+The interaction energy is measured through the following procedures: \begin{enumerate} \item Initial site pre-optimization: The ``primary'' adsorbate of interest is first placed and relaxed at a previously descreibed single-molecule adsorption site via full geometry optimization. \item Initial neighbor positioning: Neighboring molecules are introduced at radial distances approximating the characteristic intermolecular separations found in their respective bulk solid phases (e.g., the hydrogen-bonding network of amorphous solid water when the primary molecule and its neighbors are all \chem{H_2O}).
+The azimuthal angles of these neighbors are selected so that the neighbors are close to their likely single-molecule adsorption site if possible (e.g., the nearest available hexagonal centers or ``hollow'' sites over the amorphous surface), or in random otherwise (while the separations between neighbors are still guaranteed). \item Constrained adsorbate relaxation: DFT structural optimization is conducted where the degrees of freedom of all adsorbed molecules are relaxed to a local energy minimum.
+During this step, the coordinates of the substrate atoms are held fixed to maintain the pre-equilibrated surface morphology. \item Adsorption energy measurement: Adsorbate of interest is moved sufficiently far from the substrate ($\Delta z \gtrsim 10~\ang$), and configurations of all remaining atoms are relaxed to re-evaluate the total energy. \end{enumerate} Energy differences measured through these steps yielded the ``neighbor-enhanced'' total binding energy.
 For tests involving adsorbates with one neighbor, adsorbate pairs are positioned at five different sites (with centers of mass offsets following equation~\ref{eq:single-mol-loc}) to obtain average enhanced binding energies.
 The overall binding energy (including adsorption) is observed to increase sub-linearly, as vdW forces exhibit saturation behavior and hydrogen bonds require specific molecular orientations.
 Tests are also conducted to determine the numbers of different neighbors that maximize absolute binding energy values, beyond which binding energy decreases due to repulsive forces.
+Similar to the single-molecule cases, depleting the possibilities over the heterogeneous amorphous carbon surfaces is virtually not practical.
+Nonetheless, because of the qualitative homogeneity of the model amorphous surface, it is expected that such procedures could still reasonably sample the typical situations that are relevant in the following calculations.